paidy/interview/Forex-UI.md

 # Paidy Take-Home Coding Exercises

-## What to expect?
-We understand that your time is valuable, and in anyone's busy schedule solving these exercises may constitute a fairly substantial chunk of time, so we really appreciate any effort you put in to helping us build a solid team.

 ## What we are looking for?
 **Keep it simple**.
 Read the requirements and restrictions carefully and focus on solving the problem.